simonduchen/AccShares/README.md

 ## Instructions to run:

-This project is created with Expo and React Native which both are NodeJs framworks.
+This project is created with Expo and React Native which both are NodeJs frameworks.

 Instructions to download NodeJS here: https://nodejs.org/en/download/